-From January through March 2022, 800 Starbucks partners (employees) from the U.S. and Canada traveled to Hacienda Alsacia - the Starbucks research and development farm in Costa Rica for Origin Experience.
+From January through March 2023, 800 Starbucks partners (employees) from the U.S. and Canada were selected to travel to Hacienda Alsacia - the Starbucks research and development farm in Costa Rica for Origin Experience.

 Starbucks Origin Experience is an optional development incentive for eligible partners - Coffee Masters who represent a variety of roles within the company, from barista to manufacturing to operations leaders - to learn, see and experience the hard work, dedication and passion that goes into producing the coffee we serve every day in our stores.